⚡ CLI Documentation

 # Use without installing

-npx avocavo-nutrition-cli --help
+npx avocavo --help

 # Example usage

-npx avocavo-nutrition-cli ingredient "1 cup rice"
+npx avocavo ingredient "1 cup rice"

 Requirements